All campers and CITs should download the Dean's Letter.

 If you have not paid in-full by the time you arrive at camp, please bring your remaining balance with you (checks payable to the campsite where your week is held).
 Remember: pay in-full by April 1st and save!
 Scholarship money is available from the UMC Conference and your church.
 Enclosed with this letter is a Health Form.
 The law says that we MUST have a Health Form on the first day of camp, so please bring it with you to registration all ready to go!
 If you have prescription medications, please bring them in their original containers with proper dosage markings; our Health Aid cannot administer medications without a prescription from a licensed physician.

-When your youth arrives, they’ll receive a Camp Minnesota T-shirt.
+When your youth arrives, they’ll receive a LYFE Camp T-shirt.
 Snacks are provided every afternoon and evening, and there is a camp store where youth can buy snacks, Camp Minnesota apparel, and more.
 You may consider packing some pocket money for your youth for these sorts of items.

 LYFE Camp has special programs, traditions, and events you should know about before you arrive: